 Providing a root cause and reasons why an organization’s Quality Management System was not maintained and /or why the client’s organization failed to meet program requirements is not grounds for an appeal.

 Clients must pay a $1000 US Dollar filing fee.
 Clients will be invoiced for this amount when the appeals letter is received.
-The fee in non-refundable unless API reverses its original determination or decision as a result of the appeal review process.
+The fee is non-refundable unless API reverses its original determination or decision as a result of the appeal review process.

 Following its procedure for appeals, for those appeals which API determines to merit independent review, API will convene an independent Appeals Board to review the appeal and give all parties involved the opportunity to be heard.
 The decision of the Appeals Board will be communicated in writing to API and to the appellant.

 Customer Feedback /Complaints

 API appreciates customer feedback, including complaints.
 We consider complaints as one way to improve our processes.
-Complaints against API or its clients may be transmitted to Certification@api.org, or to any API employee by letter, email, fax, phone or in person.
+Complaints against API or its clients may be transmitted using the API Monogram/APIQR Contact Form, or to any API employee by letter, email, fax, phone or in person.
 API personnel will attempt to resolve the issue upon receipt.
 If the complaint requires further investigation, API will initiate its corrective action process to address the complaint.